brandon-mork/brandon-mork/README.md

 Abrigo is hiring!
 [Check out our open positions](https://www.abrigo.com/company/careers/).

 I'm always looking for promising projects in the humane technology space to collaborate on.
-Connecti with me over LinkedIn or at my personal email: bpmork@ncsu.edu.
+Connect with me over [LinkedIn](https://www.linkedin.com/in/brandon-mork/) or at my personal email: bpmork@ncsu.edu.